 The banks of the Deschutes River at Drake Park and Pacific Park have deteriorated over time, resulting in safety and environmental issues.
-The District is working with engineers and landscape architects to develop plans to improve the banks and finish the design of the Deschutes River Trail through Drake Park and Pacific Park.
-Design, engineering and permitting work will be ongoing over the next twelve to sixteen months.
+The district worked with engineers and landscape architects to develop plans to improve the banks and finish the design of the Deschutes River Trail through Drake Park and Pacific Park.

 Goals of the project:

 - Advance the community vision of Mirror Pond approved by the district’s Board of Directors and the Bend City Council in March 2015

 - Improve river-right bank from Galveston Avenue Bridge to Portland Avenue Bridge

 - Repair Deschutes River Trail surface through Drake Park and extend the trail through Pacific Park

 - Address ADA access to the Deschutes River Trail throughout the project area

 - Address environmental issues

 - Consider impacts on river-right bank with or without the PacifiCorp dam